+The dataset contains approximately $5000$ ground-vehicle geometries from DrivAerNet++~\cite{elrefaie2025drivaernetlargescalemultimodalcar} and $6000$ aircraft geometries (see \cref{fig:potential_flow}).
+Each geometry is discretized using approximately $4\times10^4$ surface elements.
+The reference pressure coefficient is computed using a panel method.

-We train 5-layer M-PCNO models with a fixed truncated mode number $p = 16$ using training datasets of size $n \in\{ 1000, 2000, 4000\}$, each randomly sampled from the full dataset.
-Performance is evaluated on a separate test set of $500$ randomly sampled configurations.
+We train 5-layer M-PCNO models with $p = 16$ using $n \in\{ 1000, 2000, 4000\}$ training geometries randomly sampled from the full dataset.
+Performance is evaluated on a separate test set of $500$ geometries.
 The relative $L^2$ test errors reported in \cref{tab:potential_flow_N_vs_e} follow a scaling law proportional to $n^{-0.167}$.
 Representative results for the model trained with $n=4000$ are shown in \cref{fig:potential_flow}.
 The mean relative $L^2$ test error is $8.054\%$ across this diverse geometric dataset.
-The worst-case example (fighter jet) attains a relative $L^2$ error of roughly $30\%$, primarily because its pressure coefficient has small magnitude, so modest absolute discrepancies translate into large relative errors; the same effect is observed across the fighter-jet category.
-Overall, the predicted pressure coefficients agree closely with the reference solutions.
-In terms of computational cost, for problems of this scale (about $40,000$ elements), M-PCNO inference takes under $10$ seconds on a CPU and $0.2$ second on a GPU.
-These results demonstrate that a single surrogate model has the potential to accommodate a wide range of geometries and significantly accelerate large-scale 3D aerodynamic simulations.
+These results demonstrate that a single surrogate model has the potential to accommodate a wide range of geometries.